pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

         toy_example(torch.randn(10), torch.randn(10))
 ```

 This allows TorchDynamo to capture the interpreted Python frames, grab any and all relevant information, and speed things up wherever it can.
 The speedup comes from a few places, and can be rather dependent on the backend (my_compiler above) provided, but the one speedup we care about most for today's overview is **caching**.
+Caching itself is not a direct speedup, so much as a critical enablement to allow us to prevent recompilation.
+We dig a hole with dynamo, and caching allows us to get out.
+Its a speedup from that perspective, but relatively neutral when all things are considered - however, it enables us to hold perf neutrality while then enabling backends - the true source of our speedups.

 With even a pass-through no-op backend provided:
 ```py